yangjiang3973/learn-vue/dev-diary.md

 3. implemented some simple apis in effect and handler(such as scheduler, stop...)

-4. follow effect test case and finish all features:
+4. follow effect test case and finish all features

 # 2021-03-10